Coffee is a Fruit: Why is your cup filled with a seed infusion?

 Robusta: The natural "tough guy"

 It is much more resistant to pests and harsh conditions.
-This is due, among other things, to its high caffeine content, which acts as a natural pesticide for insects.
-In taste, it is bold, earthy, and often bitter.
-While you will rarely encounter it in the specialty segment as a pure brew, in traditional espresso blends, it is responsible for the thick, nutty foam (crema) and pronounced body.
+This is due to its high caffeine content, which acts as a natural pesticide.
+The taste is intense, with a heavy body (a feeling of thickness on the tongue), earthy notes, and pronounced bitterness.
+While rarely served as a pure specialty brew, in traditional espresso blends, it is responsible for the thick, nutty foam (crema) and a solid structure.

 The road to your grinder

-Before the seed becomes brown and brittle, it goes through the processing stage (getting rid of the pulp and drying) and a journey by ship as "green coffee."
+Before the seed becomes brown and brittle, it goes through the processing stage (removing the pulp and drying) and a journey by ship as "green coffee."

 The final touch is given by the roastery.
 There, under the eye of an experienced roaster, chemical reactions occur in the seeds, releasing hundreds of aromas.
-This is why coffee from Ethiopia can naturally smell like Earl Grey tea, and coffee from Brazil like peanut butter – without the use of any artificial flavors.
+This is why an infusion of Ethiopian beans can naturally smell like Earl Grey tea, and one from Brazil like peanut butter – without the use of any artificial flavors.

 Quick cheat sheet: What to look for?